 BY GRAPHIC PRODUCTS EDITORIAL STAFF

-Facilities of all sizes can benefit from wayfinding; it is meant to shuttle users between areas and help them arrive safely at a destination.
+Facilities of all sizes can benefit from wayfinding; it helps shuttle users between areas to arrive safely at a destination.

 Learn more about the history of wayfinding, relevant regulations, and the four types of wayfinding signage with this infographic.

 The following is a transcript of the Basics of Wayfinding infographic:

 Wherever we go, and however we get there, WAYFINDING HELPS US NAVIGATE a confusing world.

 Around the globe, airports, highways, malls, hospitals, and other facilities use systems of signs, signals, and other visual cues to shuttle users from "Point A" to "Point B" in the most efficient manner possible.

 Wayfinding can help employees, vendors, and visitors navigate your workplace, as well.